pamone74/Cube3D/README.md

         exit(EXIT_FAILURE);
     }
     // window
-    // i want my image to be displayed horizontally so i will use height fot width and width for height mlx->mlx_win = mlx_new_window(mlx->mlx_ptr, HEIGHT, WIDTH, "CUBE 3D");
+    // i want my image to be displayed horizontally so i will use height for the  width and width for height mlx->mlx_win = mlx_new_window(mlx->mlx_ptr, HEIGHT, WIDTH, "CUBE 3D");
     if (!mlx->mlx_win)
     {